CosmoLike/cocoa/README.md

 The bind of the `~/.ssh` folder in the commands above allows users to commit and clone from inside the container.
 Both commands need to be invoked on the parent folder so the docker container will have access to the listed folders on the host OS.
 When running the command `docker run` on a specific container for the first time, the docker engine will automatically download the corresponding [Docker Hub](https://hub.docker.com/) image.
 This step may take some time, as the [Whovian-Cosmo](https://hub.docker.com/r/vivianmiranda/whovian-cosmo) image has approximately 700 Megabytes.

-  The last step is to access the folder `/home/whovian/host/` where the host files have been mounted
+  The last step is to access the folder `/home/whovian/host/` where the host files have been mounted:

     $ cd /home/whovian/host/

 and proceed to the section [Cloning the Repository](https://github.com/CosmoLike/cocoa#cloning-the-repository). **There isn't permanent storage outside `/home/whovian/host/`.
-Be aware of this fact to not lose any work**
+Be aware of this fact to not lose any work**.

 ## Docker Installation Part II: Further Information for HPC Systems